nikolaskb/ColorGame/README.md

 # ScoreKeeper game
-# Score Keeper game build from scratch
+* Using JavaScript
-# Using JavaScript
+* Import Bootstrap to file
-# Added Bootstrap to file
+Score Keeper game build from scratch, using js, and design with bootstrap.